Anderson station (Calgary)

-The station consists of a centre-loading platform with Mezzanine access at the South end and grade-level access at the North end.
+The station consists of a centre-loading platform with mezzanine access at the South end and grade-level access at the North end.
 1323 paved parking spaces are located on-site, as well as a 427 space overflow lot.
+The station is located just north of Anderson Road west of Macleod Trail.
+The station is located across from Southcentre Mall, accessible by a pedestrian bridge crossing Macleod Trail.

-Construction of the Anderson Station platform that was meant for 3 cars was expanded to accommodate 4 cars starting in June 2013, and was completed in the late fall of 2013.
+Construction of the Anderson station platform that was meant for three cars was expanded to accommodate four cars starting in June 2013, and was completed in the late fall of 2013.